 Introduction

-If you’ve ever been hailed as the tech guru among your students, you’re likely familiar with the flood of emails seeking one burning answer: “Which computer should I go for?”
+If your students call you a tech guru, you know the flood of emails asking: "Which computer should I buy?"
 It’s a rite of passage.
-The array of options, each neatly tailored to a specific budget, can make anyone a tad jittery.
-But fear not because it’s time to equip our students with the skills they need to confidently and effectively navigate this digital landscape.
-Incorporating computer literacy into our curriculums is paramount, and here’s why.
+The array of options, each tailored to a specific budget, can make anyone feel a slight sense of anxiety.
+But fear not!
+We must teach our students to thrive in today's digital world.
+Incorporating computer literacy into our curricula is paramount, and here’s why.

 Society often assumes that students are inherently tech-savvy.
-Memes joking about Millennials teaching their Boomer bosses how to create a PDF are commonplace.
+Memes joke about Millennials teaching their Boomer bosses how to create a PDF.
 However, the reality is that our Gen Z students are the iPad generation.
 They’re accustomed to mobile software designed for intuitive navigation with a few finger gestures.
 Traditional PC software can be overwhelming with its myriad hotkeys and hidden menus.
 Even software like AutoCAD, which has been around since 1982, relies on a command bar.

 A Curriculum Tailored to the Future